 Madison is a very small city located in the state of Minnesota.
-With a population of 1,504 people and just one neighborhood, Madison is the 357th largest community in Minnesota.
-Madison has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 1,491 people and just one neighborhood, Madison is the 357th largest community in Minnesota.
+Madison has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 The education level of Madison citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 18.42% of adults 25 and older in Madison have a college degree.